slurmulon/dynamic-interval/README.md

 # dynamic-interval

-> :clock: The dynamic setInterval
+> :clock1: The dynamic setInterval

 Exactly like the all-familiar `setInterval` except that it also accepts a function that allows you calculate a new interval size on each iteration / tick.